itzg/saml-auth-proxy/README.md

 ```

 Now you can open your browser and navigate to `http://${BASE_FQDN}:8080`.
 You will be redirected via SAMLTest's login page and then be returned with access to Grafana.

+Force a logout from the IdP by going to <https://samltest.id/idp/profile/Logout>

 ## Troubleshooting